Let Me Be Your Fantasy: Background

 "I was watching The X Factor once and some girl came on and sang 'Fantasy'.
 I was like, 'Woah, OK!
 That's a strange one!'
 It's become a modern standard in some ways, and I do feel honoured to be a part of something like that."

 — —Floyd Dyce talking to The Guardian about the song.

 Floyd Dyce of Baby D had been in a jazz, funk and soul band in the early 80's that had been working with Jamaican–English record producer Phil Fearon.
 When Fearon later developed his own production company, Production House Records, Dyce joined and started working as in-house producer for several acts.
 It was here he met Fearon's wife and vocalist on "Let Me Be Your Fantasy", Dorothy Fearon.
 Dyce wrote the song as a response to the clubs he was frequenting at the time, where much of the music they played was sample-heavy.
-He told in an 2024-interview, "I had this idea for a sample in my head, but it came out completely differently.
+He told in a 2024 interview, "I had this idea for a sample in my head, but it came out completely differently.
 I got Dee to sing what I thought would be this burst of a sample, but then I wrote the song around it.
 Back then in the hardcore scene, there weren't too many tracks with full-on vocals: it meant the label was unsure [about it]!
 But when it was played, people went mental."